FAQ Regarding Amity's Water

 The City is also in the final stages of securing a $465,680 loan (of which $247,840 is a forgivable loan -- or "grant") to relocate the water transmission line across the Salt Creek Bridge on Hwy 153 at the west side of town.

 This bridge is due for repair in 2022 by ODOT.
 We (the City) are required to move the water transmission line off the bridge before they begin repairs.
 At the end of March 2020, ODOT put a weight limit on this bridge, as it becomes weaker.
 This is hastening the City's desire to move our pipe away from the bridge to ensure we will continue to provide our community clean, potable water.

 What are the improvements?

-Within one project, the City and its State and Federal partners intend to move the water intake point to a deeper and faster running part of its source river.
+Project #3) Move the water intake point and renovate the Water Treatment Plant.
+The City and its State and Federal partners intend to move the water intake point up the river to a deeper and faster running part of its source river.
 The intake itself will also be improved, to increase functionality and capacity.
-The other portions of the project will upgrade the water treatment facility and repair and improve the reservoir; increasing capacity, improving flow, and simplifying maintenance requirements.
-We will do this while maintaining the quality, safety, and capacity of your drinking water.
-This is the $5.579 million project.
+The Water Treatment Plant will be modernized, expanded, and repaired.
+This project is paused and is expected to recommence in late summer or early fall 2020.